 If you're interested in reading more on ideas presented in the article below, I suggest reading Don't Just Sit There.
-If you'd like movement instruction via video, start with Alignment Snacks: Hips Don't Lie, They Sit.
+If you'd like movement instruction via video, start with Alignment Snacks: Hips Don't Lie, They Sit, which can be found in the Virtual Studio Membership.

 The other day I walked into my sister’s living room and found my niece in a “W” sit.